-Distance students are encouraged to contact the library in order to ask for help.
-Squires Library is here to aid you in your academic endeavors and we are available to answer your questions.
+Lee students are encouraged to contact the library in order to ask for help.
+Squires Library is here to aid you in your academic endeavors and we are available to answer your questions, whether it be teaching you how to find research materials or help guide you through a specific assignment.
 The number for the Reference Desk is 423-614-8562.
-You may contact the library during any of our regular operating hours or questions concerning the library may be emailed to email@example.com.
+You can contact the library during any of our regular operating hours or questions concerning the library can be emailed to email@example.com.
 We are also happy to meet with you to provide individual library instruciton.
 Please contact us to set up an appointment.

 Acquiring Resource Materials

-Articles: Distance students can request to have specific journal articles emailed or faxed to them.
+Articles: Online students can request to have specific journal articles emailed or faxed to them.

 |Click here to request materials.|

-Alternately, distance students might be able to borrow materials through their local public or college library.
-The rules and fees vary from one library to another so distance students are encouraged to ask about this service at a library convenient to where they live.
+Alternately, Online students might be able to borrow materials through their local public or college library.
+The rules and fees vary from one library to another so Online students are encouraged to ask about this service at a library convenient to where they live.

 The Lee University Writing Center exists to help students improve as writers.
 Trained writing tutors accomplish this goal through collaboration and conversation, not through editing or “correcting” students’ papers for them.
 Please be aware that as an online student, you must make certain to sign up for an online appointment.
 Click below to view instructions on how to sign up for an online appointment.